jtbnz/amazon_shopping_list/README.md

 # amazon_shopping_list
-scrape the Australian Amazon site from my shopping list to import into Home Assistant
+Scrape the Australian Amazon site for my shopping list to import into Home Assistant

 Set up Amazon credentials in secrets.yaml